Sherry-Lee Watson: Early life and education

-She moved out home at the age of 14 to study and pursue a career in arts and acting.
+She moved from home at the age of 14 to study and pursue a career in arts and acting.
 Watson attended the Victorian College of the Arts, studying a Bachelor of Fine Arts (Music Theatre).

 Career

 In November 2021, Watson was cast in Netflix comedy drama Heartbreak High as Missy.

 In 2024, Watson starred in Stan original Thou Shalt Not Steal.
 She appeared alongside Heartbreak High co-star Will McDonald, who she recommended for the role.

+In 2026 she was cast as Nell, a horse trainer in 1890s rural Australia who dreams of becoming a foreman of the large estate on which she works, in the Netflix series My Brilliant Career, starring Philippa Northeast and Christopher Chung.

 Recognition and accolades

 In June 2024, Watson won the inaugural Pedestrian Television Screen Star Of The Year Award, for her performance in Heartbreak High.